ChloeMorgana/Dissertation-Project/Docs/timelog.md

 * 22/12/2022 [6 hours] Writing more dissertation, making hardly any progress debugging :(
 * 26/12/2022 [6 hours] Writing dissertation and debugging (Progress this time)
 * 27/12/2022 [5 hours] Multi-class classification for both architectures, and writing dissertation
+* 02/01/2023 [5 hours] Writing the background section of the dissertation